martinfrances107/rust_d3_geo/README.md

 2) Construct a PathBuilder

-    A Path is a collection of nodes where each step on the path transforms the geometry object.
+    A Path is a collection of nodes where each step on the path transforms the geometry object in some manner.

     An object is then streamed along the path.

+    Here is an overview of the key nodes.

+     **Clipping**: Is the process of removing hidden geometry.
+When displaing a globe for example africa and austraila will neve been visible in the same view.
+Two stratergeis are used "Antimeridian" and "ClipAngle" [ See clip_angle_set() and clip_angle_reset() ]

+     **Resampling**: Dense geometry can be reduced by declaring a separation distance under which points, used to describe polyogns and lines, are considered indistinguiable [ See precision_set() ]

+     **Bounding**: A projection space box can be set, and only geomtry within this extent will be displayed.
+Polygons partially inside the box are restructured to conform to the edges of the box. [ See clip_extent_set() clip_extent_clear() ]

-The endpoints are special path nodes which hold the result of a calculation.
-A variey of endpoint are available Area, Centroid, Length which can be use to compute statistics about polygons or lines.
+      **Endpoints** are special path nodes which hold the result of a calculation.
+A variey of endpoint are available Area, Centroid, Length which can be use to compute properties about polygons or lines.
 These examples only show endpoints that render to a HTML canvas element or a SVG path element.

     When rendering to a HTML canvas the endpoint holds Path2D "rendering conext"